 Stage Two: Core Clerkships

 You participate in 12 months of core clerkships that emphasize evidence-based care strategies and interactions with others on a healthcare team.
 These take place at NYU Langone, NYC Health + Hospitals/Bellevue, or the VA NY Harbor Healthcare System.
-You may also rotate through additional inpatient and outpatient clinical training sites throughout our healthcare network, including the Hospital for Joint Diseases and NYU Lutheran Medical Center.
+You may also rotate through additional inpatient and outpatient clinical training sites throughout our healthcare network, including NYU Langone Orthopedic Hospital and NYU Langone Hospital—Brooklyn.

 In 4 12-week blocks, the core clerkships provide firsthand patient-care experience—in ambulatory care, medicine, surgery, neurology, pediatrics, psychiatry, and obstetrics and gynecology—about 6 months earlier than at most other medical schools.